Ceejaymar/TheEnds-ecommerce-backend/README.md

 Start in development mode: `npm run start:local`

-You can open in your browser to get the welcome message and make sure app is running. [http://localhost:3001](http://localhost:3001)
+You can open http://localhost:3001 in your browser to get the welcome message.

 Open [Postman](https://www.getpostman.com/) or another API development environment.